THOSE EXPLODING TRANSFORMERS AND 9-1-1 PROBLEMS

 Merry Christmastide, happy holidays, and Happy new Year (or whatever holiday greetings you like) to everyone.

 OK, before I crawl off of the end of the high octane speculation twig today, first let me apologize for the lack of blogs between Christmas and New Years.
 As it turns out, my old computer completely died, throwing me way behind schedule.
 I had intended to do blogs (and News and Views from the Nefarium) but the computer woes intervened.
-In any case, thank you all for your holiday well-wishes to Daniel and me during our absence.
+In any case, thank you all for your holiday well-wishes during our absence.

 While I was experiencing "technical difficulties, please stand by...", so, too, apparently, was ConEd, the electrical power supplier for New York City.
 And so too, apparently, was Kenner, Louisiana, along with the 9-1-1 emergency call centers in several states.
 Needless to say, many people sent me various articles about these stories, most of which connect the two incidents (the exploding electrical transformers and the 9-1-1 emergency call center outages), that I have to blog about it, the more so since many people requested I crawl off the end of the speculation twig once again and I am happy to do so.